 1.11 It is a requirement of the Habitat Regulations to consult with the appropriate nature conservation statutory body (Natural England).
-Consultation on the approach to this HRA screening and the information on European sites has considered advice provided by Natural England to previous Southend-on-Sea LDF consultations, including comments made to the Core Strategy's Appropriate Assessment.
-Consultation with other bodies and the public is at the discretion of the plan making authority and following good practice guidance the HRA information will be made available.
+The approach to this HRA screening and the information on European sites has taken account of advice provided by Natural England to previous Southend-on-Sea LDF consultations, including comments made to the Core Strategy's AA.
+Consultation with other bodies and the public is at the discretion of the plan making authority and following good practice guidance the HRA information will be made publically available.